auca/com.421-430/Task 1/Readme.md

 Make sure that you commit history is in order by calling the `git log` command.

-1. Login into your account at `auca.xyz`.
+1. Login into your account at `auca.space`.

 2. Create an empty directory `task_01.git`.